Critical Factors in Outbound Lead Generation Success, Part 2: Messaging

 It’s vital that you train agents on soft skills, to help them better engage and have a meaningful conversation with prospective customers.

 Merely reciting a script can be a turnoff and take away from the value your product or service may bring to the consumer.
 Reinforce the behaviors that will lead to greater success and a better customer (and agent) experience.
-Professionalism always, whether when “closing a sale” or handling rejecting, is essential.
+Professionalism always, whether when “closing a sale” or handling rejection, is essential.

 Soft skills training should also include equipping agents with the ability to go off-script or deviate from the call guide.
 While some points must be verbatim, you also want the agent to have the freedom to interject his or her personality and speak from experience, knowledge, or personal testimonial.

 Agents are the front line of your contact center, and your success is firmly in their grasp.
 It’s vital, therefore, that you provide them with the best call guide tool (and training) possible to ensure they not only represent your company well but also achieve a high level of lead generation and sales success.

 Editor’s note: This post is the second installment in a 3-part series addressing factors that contribute to outbound lead generation and customer acquisition success.
 Part one outlined the role agents play.
 Part three, which deals with the contact strategy, concludes the series and will be published soon.